 - The same app plays on both your phone and your tablet, so you don’t need to buy different versions for each type of device

-- The app is designed to download to your phone or iPad; an internet connection is NOT required to view the videos
+- The app allows downloads to your phone or tablet so that an internet connection is NOT required to view the videos

 - BONUS: ‘The Roadmap for Brazilian Jiu-Jitsu’ book for free!